Gloria-21/yoga-project/README.md

  4. [Balsamiq](https://balsamiq.com/)

-    I used Balsamiq to create the wireframing during the desing process
+    I used Balsamiq to create the wireframing during the design process

 5. [Git](https://git-scm.com/)